kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/information-type-and-operations.md

     console.log(true == 1); // true, because true is coerced to the number 1
 ```

 2. **Triple Equals (===)**: This is a strict equality comparison operator in JavaScript.
-It compares two values for equality, without performing any type conversions.
+It compares two values for equality, without performing any type conversion.
 If the types of the two values are different, it will always return `false`.

 For example:
 ```javascript